-Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
+Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
 Endometriosis most commonly involves your ovaries, fallopian tubes and the tissue lining your pelvis.
 Rarely, endometrial tissue may spread beyond pelvic organs.

 With endometriosis, the endometrial-like tissue acts as endometrial tissue would — it thickens, breaks down and bleeds with each menstrual cycle.
 But because this tissue has no way to exit your body, it becomes trapped.
 When endometriosis involves the ovaries, cysts called endometriomas may form.
 Surrounding tissue can become irritated, eventually developing scar tissue and adhesions — abnormal bands of fibrous tissue that can cause pelvic tissues and organs to stick to each other.

 Endometriosis can cause pain — sometimes severe — especially during menstrual periods.
 Fertility problems also may develop.
 Fortunately, effective treatments are available.

 The primary symptom of endometriosis is pelvic pain, often associated with menstrual periods.
 Although many experience cramping during their menstrual periods, those with endometriosis typically describe menstrual pain that's far worse than usual.
 Pain also may increase over time.

 Common signs and symptoms of endometriosis include: